 access to additional keybindings in the inspector buffer (which is

 |Tab or Shift-Tab||Navigate inspectable sub-objects|

 |g||Refresh the inspector (e.g. if viewing an atom/ref/agent)|

 |s||Set a new page size in paginated view|

-This feature displays the value of locals in realtime, as your code is being executed.
-This is somewhat akin to one of the features of the Light Table editor.
+Enlighten Mode displays the value of locals in realtime, as your code runs.
+This feature is somewhat similar to a feature in the Light Table editor.

-- To use it, evaluate your functions one at a time (e.g., use C-M-x or C-x C-e, because C-c C-k won't work).
+evaluate your functions one at a time using C-M-x or

 That's it!
 Once your code executes, the regular old buffer on the left will turn into the brilliant show of lights on the right.